Educational-Technology-Lab-NKUA/SorBET-EXT/README.md

 An open, online classification game platform for cultivating Data Literacy and Computational Thinking through play and design.

+You can find the Beta Edition here: http://etl.ppp.uoa.gr/sorbet/

-This extended version includes new features such as:
+The extended version includes new features such as:

 🖐️ Embodied Interaction using hand-tracking (via webcam)